ppotepa/ClickBytez.EF.Gateway/README.md

 # ClickBytez.EF.Gateway

-A lightweight Proof-of-Concept demonstrating a **Generic API Gateway** for performing CRUD operations on any EF Core entity via a single endpoint.
+A lightweight Proof-of-Concept demonstrating a **Generic API Gateway** for performing CRUD operations on any EF Core entity via a single endpoint ( in sort of Graphi API fashion )

 ## Overview